ssgeejr/pasedb/README.md

 pasedbui | Loading class `com.mysql.jdbc.Driver'.
 This is deprecated.
 The new driver class is `com.mysql.cj.jdbc.Driver'.
 The driver is automatically registered via the SPI and manual loading of the driver class is generally unnecessary.

+for the cleaning of bad docker layers, we've set a crontable to A) remove ugly unused layers and B) backup the DB weekly.